nextmat/UglifyJS.tmbundle/README.markdown

 ## Installing the bundle

-The bundle currently relies on [NodeJS]() and the [UglifyJS npm package]().
+The bundle currently relies on [node.js](http://nodejs.org/) and the [UglifyJS npm package](https://github.com/mishoo/UglifyJS).
 If you need to install these, follow the instructions in the next section, then return here to install the bundle.

     mkdir -p ~/Library/Application\ Support/TextMate/Bundles/
     cd ~/Library/Application\ Support/TextMate/Bundles/